camilesing/Hive-Spark-SQL-Helper-VSCode/README.md

 # Hive-SQL-Helper

-Help you efficiently and focus on HiveSQL development. support Hive SQL error grammar check, syntax highlighting, complete keywords, rename, find all references and code format.
+Help you efficiently and focus on Hive & Spark SQL development. support Hive & Spark SQL error grammar check, syntax highlighting, complete keywords, rename, find all references and code format.

 > I suggest that you develop and debug on vscode based on the information (https://learn.microsoft.com/en-us/sql/big-data-cluster/spark-hive-tools-vscode?view=sql-server-ver15) to obtain a better experience.